gjmm07/Masterthesis/README.md

 # Masterthesis

-Inside this repository the corresponding files to the Masterthesis **Machine Learning for predicting joint angles from Eletromygraphy Signals: Towards Intuitve Exoskeleton Control** are located.
+Inside this repository the corresponding files to the Masterthesis **Machine Learning for predicting joint angles from Eletromygraphy Signals: Towards Intuitive Exoskeleton Control** are located.

 ## Bilateral Mirrored Training